marioperna/Chess/README.md

 Chess
-Chess game with HTML 5, JavaScript and CSS
+Chess game with HTML 5, Vanilla JavaScript and CSS